Feanoo/Cellular_Automaton/README.md

 # Cellular_Automaton

-This project is a cellular automaton in wich I simulated sand and water
+This project is a cellular automaton in wich I simulated different particles interacting with each other

 ## Dependecies